-A SLIGHT REFECTION-AMOUNT OF FOOD REQUILTE IN THE NORTH-WEST-THE PARTY START TO BRING IN THE MEAT-THE CARCAJOU-JAKE ENRAGED BY THE WOLVERINE-MAKE'S BUSE TO TRAF THE WOLVERINE-MAKING A CAMP FIRE-CUNNING OF THE WOLVERINE-A TRAP SET-VISIT TO THE TRAP- THE CARCAJOU CAUCHT-DEATH OF THE CARCAJOU-CARIBOO-A FIRE AT THE CAMP-THE CANDE BURNED-THE YOUNG MEN'S DEFECTION-A RAFT.
+A SLIGHT REFECTION-AMOUNT OF FOOD REQULTE IN THE NORTH-WEST-THE PARTY START TO BRING IN THE MEAT-THE CARCAJOU-JAKE ENRAGED BY THE WOLVERINE-JAKE'S RUSE TO TRAF THE WOLVERINE-MAKING A CAMP FIRE-CUNNING OF THE WOLVERINE-A TRAF SET\VISIT TO THE TRAF- THE CARCAJOU CAUGHT-DEATH OF THE CARCAJOU-CARIBOO-A FIRE AT THE CAMP-THE CANDE BURNED-THE YOUNG MEN'S DEJECTION-A RAFT.

-On the morning following the preceding adventure, the sun had scarcely tipped the tree-tops on the eastern bank of the Athabasca with his rosy beams when the hunters left camp in order to bring in the meat.
+ON the morning following the preceding adventure, the sun had scarcely tipped the tree-tops on the eastern bank of the Athabasca with his rosy beams when the hunters left camp in order to bring in the meat.
 Old Jake, indeed, found time before starting for a grillade of the juicy tongues of the bison; in which succulent repast Gaultier and Pierre were not loath to join.
 This, however, was only intended as a stay to their appetites, most of these delicious dainties having been consumed at their supper on the previous night.

 The amount of food which constant life in the open air renders necessary is prodigious; and, indeed, in the countries of which our narrative treats the chief difficulty consists in supplying the demands of appetite with an adequate quantity of viands.
-Our hunters therefore had little difficulty in disposing at one meal of the greater part of the three colossal tongues, leaving only the analecta of the feast to form a slight reflection in the morning.
+Our hunters therefore had little difficulty in disposing at one meal of the greater part of the three colossal tongues, leaving only the analecta of the feast to form a slight refection in the morning.